Hall of Fame Class2025 NC Tennis Hall of Fame Class: Donald Clark, Don Flow, Janet Moseley, Ashley Rhoney

 9-Uwharrie Charter School

-MEN'S TENNIS 2025 PRESEASON 1-A POLL
+MEN'S TENNIS 2025 WEEK FOUR 1-A POLL

-1-North Carolina Science and Math: Morganton
+7-North Carolina School of Science and Math: Morganton

 8-Highland School of Technology